ItsTauTvyDas/ModularDiscordPHP/README.md

 This is an extension for <a about = "_blank" href = "https://github.com/discord-php/DiscordPHP">DiscordPHP</a> which allows user to make modules that could control listeners or commands and this makes the code more organized.
 I have made something like this long ago but I just wanted to rewrite it because the code was horrible.

+I made this so I could make bots easier and so I decided to public it.

 ## Features
 - **Console/terminal support** - an ability to run commands (and register your own ones) through console!
 For now Windows are not supported!
 Not sure about other systems, I only tested this on Windows and Linux.
 - **Modules** - the core thingy.
 They can also be disabled and enabled if needed.